 - National Institute on Aging.
-Hormones and Menopause: Tips from the National Institute on Aging.
+Menopause: Treatment for Symptoms: Tips from the National Institute on Aging.
 National Institute on Aging Web site.
-Accessed at http://www.nia.nih.gov/sites/default/files/hormones_and_menopause_0.pdf on February 17, 2016.
+Accessed at https://www.nia.nih.gov/health/publication/menopause-0 on February 17, 2016.

 - Oken BS, Zajdel D, Kishiyama S, et al. Randomized, controlled, six-month trial of yoga in healthy seniors: effects on cognition and quality of life.
 Alternative Therapies in Health and Medicine.
 2006;12(1):40–47.

 - Office of Dietary Supplements.
 Black Cohosh: Fact Sheet for Health Professionals.
 Office of Dietary Supplements Web site.
 Accessed at https://ods.od.nih.gov/factsheets/BlackCohosh-HealthProfessional/ on February 17, 2016.